 Shallot/Ulli theeyal is a traditional Kerala dish.
 I’m neither a mushroom nor a theeyal fan but this preparation of mushroom curry is awesome and one of my favorite.
 An easy, simple and tasty side dish.
 There are various health benefits of mushrooms.
 It’s the only fruit or vegetable source of the critical vitamin, Vitamin D. It’s known as the "meat" of the vegetable world.
 Adapted from our friend Jency chechi’s Mushroom curry.
 Thanks, Jency chechi for introducing this to us 🙂

-- Soak 1 tsp tamarind in 1/4 cup warm water.
+- Soak 1 teaspoon tamarind in ¼ cup warm water.

 - Clean the mushrooms by rubbing the dirt off with a brush or rinsing them quickly under running water.
 Do not soak them in water for long as they tend to become soggy.
 Slice it into uniform thin slices.

 - Slice shallots.
 Grind/Crush the ginger into a fine paste.
 Heat oil in a pan.
 Saute shallots, ginger and curry leaves until shallots are brownish in color.

 - Add mushrooms into the pan.
 Sprinkle salt.
 Mix it.
 Mushrooms have a ton of water in them, which seeps out while cooking.
 Keep the flame in medium high heat.
 Don't cover the pan.
 Stir it every 3-4 minutes.
 Make sure that water has evaporated.

 - Grind the coconut masala prepared in 2nd step with 1 cup water.
 If needed, add more water.
 Grind this into a fine paste.

 - Add grinded coconut masala and salt into the mushrooms.